 The Andino Norpatagónica Biosphere Reserve is located in Argentina's northwestern Patagonia.
-It comprises five national parks and numerous other protected areas.
-The landscape is mostly mountainous, dominated by the Andes in the west, with sub-Andean plains and plateaus in the east.
+It comprises five National Parks and numerous other protected areas.
+The landscape is primarily mountainous, dominated by the Andes in the west, with sub-Andean plains and plateaus in the east.

 Calilegua is the largest national park in the Argentine Northwest, covering a biologically diverse environment.
-It is also the largest protected area in Argentina dedicated to the conservation of subtropical evergreen mountain rainforests known as Southern Andean Yungas.
+It is also the largest protected area in Argentina dedicated to conserving subtropical evergreen mountain rainforests known as Southern Andean Yungas.

-The Chilean Andes and Argentine Andes form most of the border between Chile and Argentina and make up the highest section of the Andes range.
-The Dry Andes and Wet Andes, along with the Patagonian Andes and Fuegian Andes, are climatic and glaciological subdivisons.
+The Chilean Andes and Argentine Andes form most of the border between Chile and Argentina, making up the highest section of the Andes range.
+The Dry Andes, Wet Andes, Patagonian Andes and Fuegian Andes are climatic and glaciological subdivisions.